LLNL/axom/src/axom/sidre/docs/sphinx/data_vs_metadata.rst

         Value of elt 5 in buffer array (expect 7): 7

-Next, we deallocate the view and show that its decription remains intact; for example, num elements is 10.
-But, the view itself is no longer allocated meaning that the data is no longer accessible via the view.
-The allocated buffer still exists in the datastore.
-Then, we allocate the buffer (again).
+Next, we deallocate the view and show that its decription remains intact; for example, num elements is still 10.
+The view is no longer allocated, but it is still attached to its buffer.
+We confirm that the buffer is no longer allocated as expected.

-Since we have not changed the view description and the view is still attached to the buffer (we did not explicitly detach it), the allocate operation re-associates the buffer data with the view and does not create a new buffer in the datastore.
-We verify this by showing that the array value at slot 5 is the same as before and that the number of buffers in the datastore is still one.
+Then, we allocate the view again.
+Since the buffer is still attached to the view, a new buffer is not created in the datastore and the existing buffer is re-allocated.
+We verify this by showing that datastore still has one buffer.
+The buffer and view are both shown to be allocated and the number of elements in the view remains 10 since the view description has not changed.

 .. literalinclude:: ../../examples/sidre_data_vs_metadata.cpp
    :start-after: _ex1_oneview_onebuffer_deallocalloc_start